"The more satellites in view, and locked in, the better the accuracy."

 What does it take to get accuracy of 1 ft?

 Surveyors add a base station, differential GPS, to increase accuracy to the centimeter.

 But how much variation and drift is there?

 Here is one answer, and an example.
 The setup is one Garmin 62s, with external hi-gain antenna (gain range is 32dB up to 42dB) plugged in, and externally powered.
 The Track settings are to save one waypoint every 5 seconds.
 The antenna is placed on top of a vehicle, outside with clear view of the sky.
 No trees.
-Surrounding hills and ridgelines are below about 10 degrees elevation.
+Surrounding hills and ridgelines are at or below about 10 degrees elevation.

 12 satellites, strong reception.
 Let the test begin.
 Click to view animation.
 10 hours in 4 minutes Once with the trail following each actual point, then again with the trail following each 6 minute averaged point.
 The usual time it takes to get one averaged waypoint.